ItsNotGoodName/smtpbridge/README.md

 Do not expose this to the Internet, this is only intended to be used on your local network.

-## Senders
+## Use Cases

-List of example senders.

-- Motion/AI detection from IP Cameras
+- Receive motion/AI detection from IP cameras
-- Notifications from Linux servers such as unattended updates
+- Receive notifications from Linux servers such as unattended updates

 ## Endpoints

-The following message endpoints have been implemented.
+The following endpoints for messages have been implemented.

 - Telegram